-Figure 10: This graph compares the number of species within each family for the 7 years that sampling occurred near the mouth of the Conewago Creek.
+Figure 10: This graph compares the number of species within each family for the 8 years that sampling occurred near the mouth of the Conewago Creek.

 Figure 11 shows the number of fish species per tolerance level near the mouth.
-Tolerant species continue to be higher than 2007 levels while intolerant species have managed to stay at similar levels.
+The number of tolerant species increased between the 2007 and 2012 surveys and there continues to be more than double the number from the earlier sampling years.
+Intolerant species have managed to stay at similar levels.

-Figure 11: This graph shows the number of fish species from the sites near the mouth of the Conewago Creek identified as tolerant, intermediate, or intolerant during the 7 sample years.
+Figure 11: This graph shows the number of fish species from the sites near the mouth of the Conewago Creek identified as tolerant, intermediate, or intolerant during the 8 sample years.

 During and prior to 2007, the fish population was dominated by insectivores.
 In more recent years the population has been dually dominated by insectivores and generalists.
-Piscivores have increased since 1972.
+Piscivores generally increased since 1972 and 1973.

-Figure 12: This graph shows the number of fish species identified at sites near the mouth of the Conewago Creek during the 7 sample years within each trophic level.
+Figure 12: This graph shows the number of fish species identified at sites near the mouth of the Conewago Creek during the 8 sample years within each trophic level.